haifengkao/AlwaysOpenWorkspace/README.md

 All logs will be shown in `Help`->`Toggle Developer Tools`

 ## Release Notes

+### 0.10.0
+- support open current folder if the pattern "./" is added to "Root Folders" setting (default is not)

 ### 0.0.4
 - Automatcally close vscode when all editors are closed